 The data looks at the gender pay gap for people of a similar age and working pattern, unlike the statutory data which looks at the gender pay gap based on the median difference between men and women.
 Therefore, the gender pay gap within each age bracket does not relate to the overall median figure because that is based on all relevant employees across the Council, whereas the age gender gap is based on each individual age groupings and working patterns within those age brackets.

 |3||30 to 39||-1.99||36.37|

 |4||40 to 49||0.00||18.00|

 The table above shows that within each age bracket where there is a negative figure, for example -18%, this indicates the extent to which females earn, on average, more per hour than their male counterparts.
 A positive measure, for example 18%, indicates the extent to which females earn, on average, less per hour than their male counterparts.

-The increase in the pay gap across all ages, specifically those part time aged 30 and over, could be explained by the recruitment of new employees, particularly if more of these are female, as newer employees are likely to start at the bottom of the pay band.
-If an existing employee changes their working pattern from full time to part time, their hourly rate will remain the same and if they have been employed for a number of years they are likely to be at the top of their pay band through the incremental rises within the pay band compared to a new starter.
-In 2020 there was an increase in the number of part time males across the following age groups – 20 to 39 and 50 and over and this is reflected in the increase of the pay gap within these ages.
-The new vacancy filler report went live in November 2020 and will be used in future gender pay gap reporting.
+The reduction in the pay gap across the age groups as listed above, could be explained by the recruitment of new employees, subject to where they start in the pay band for example, as female employees are likely to start at the bottom of the pay band due to breaks in employment.
+If an existing employee changes their working pattern from full time to part time, their hourly rate will remain the same and if they have been employed for a number of years, they are likely to be at the top of their pay band through the incremental rises within the pay band compared to a new starter.

 Where there are pay gaps in the age ranges this may indicate the impact of taking time out of the labour market and the preference for working part time when re-joining the labour market, for example for reasons such as taking time out to have children or other caring responsibilities.